12061062/studenttracker/Deployment Guide.md

 The app writes the CSV file to the current user’s Downloads folder as:
 StudentClockRecords.csv

-If you want to host the API on another server or port (e.g. behind IIS or a reverse proxy), configure the URL/port in your hosting setup and update the frontend API URL to match.
+If you want to host the API on another server or port (ex., behind IIS or a reverse proxy), configure the URL/port in your hosting setup and update the frontend API URL to match.